-Context Gender gaps Recommendations to address them Indicator Risk mitigating measures Gender inequality gap 22.2% productive initiatives with institutions that promote the economic empowerment 42.2% of men's participation in agriculture. % of women who have access to of women and the diversification 8.3 of women participate directly in agricultural activities new markets of their livelihoods. in Honduras Gender inequality gap 33.96% Low access to land ownership 10.3% of women and 40% of men with land ownership in El Salvador.
-This is an action on which the project has no direct impact. % of women who have access to Strategic alliances and coordination by women in relation to men in Gender inequality gap 29.7% Develop actions so that women can access land land through leases with landowners in the intervention both countries.
-10% of women and 33% of men with land ownership in Honduras % of men who have access to land through area.
-Gender inequality gap 23% seeds, among others). leases Existence of unequal participatio n in unpaid and care work between men and women.
+Context Gender gaps Recommendations to address them Indicator Risk mitigating measures Gender inequality gap 22.2% productive initiatives with institutions that promote the economic empowerment 42.2% of men's participation in agriculture. % of women who have access to of women and the diversification 8.3 of women participate directly in agricultural activities new markets of their livelihoods. in Honduras Gender inequality gap 33.96% Low access to land ownership by women in relation to men in both countries.
+10.3% of women and 40% of men with land ownership in El Salvador.
+Gender inequality gap 29.7% 10% of women and 33% of men with land ownership in Honduras Gender inequality gap 23% This is an action on which the project has no direct impact.
+Develop actions so that women can access land through leasing, through incentives aimed at property owners. (donation of trees, grass seeds, among others). % of women who have access to land through leases % of men who have access to land through leases Strategic alliances and coordination with landowners in the intervention area.
+Existence of unequal participatio n in unpaid and care work between men and women.
 Hours per week dedicated to unpaid work and care tasks; in El Salvador women dedicate 37 hours per week and men 16.9 hours per week.
 In Honduras women dedicate 30.2 hours per week and men 7.8 horas per week Develop training on gender equality and new masculinities.
 Elaboration and implementation of equal task plans in households in the project intervention areas. % of households implementin g and equal task plan % of women and men that have been trained on gender aspects.
 Establish measures to alleviate women's domestic burden. % that have been trained

 Context Gender gaps Recommendations to address them Indicator Risk mitigating measures on new masculinities Rural women have little access to financial services including microcredits El Salvador 10% men and 7% women with access to credit Gap 3% Honduras 30% women with access to rural credit and 60% for men.
 Gap 30% Support decentralized rural credit systems for women with funds to operate prioritized activities for food production and income generation.
 These systems should use women's production capacity and not land as collateral for credit.
 Facilitate women's access to technology, markets, and extension services. % of women with access to credit % of women with access to technology, and technical assistance Develop training processes for the management and handling of credit, aimed at women's groups, young people, and the indigenous population.
-Establishment of financial credit mechanisms in the communities, such as rural credit cooperatives, among others.
-Access to technical assistance 31.6% of women with access to technical assistance and 65% of men in El Salvador, Gender inequality gap 36.4% Honduras reports a 30% participation of women and 60% of men Gender inequality gap 30% Ensure that project actions focused on technical assistance meet the participation quotas: 35% of women,15% youths and 15% of indigenous population % of women with access to technical assistance offered by the project. % of indigenous population with access to technical assistance % of youths (women and men) with access to technical assistance Guarantee accompanimen t through technical assistance aimed at women's groups in both countries.
+Establishment of financial credit mechanisms in the communities, such as rural credit Access to technical assistance 31.6% of women with access to technical assistance and 65% of men in El Salvador, Gender inequality gap 36.4% Honduras reports a 30% participation of women and 60% of men Gender inequality gap 30% Ensure that project actions focused on technical assistance meet the participation quotas: 35% of women,15% youths and 15% of indigenous population % of women with access to technical assistance offered by the project. % of indigenous population with access to technical assistance % of youths (women and men) with access to technical assistance cooperatives, among others.
+Guarantee accompanimen t through technical assistance aimed at women's groups in both countries.
 Develop partnerships with institutions that promote the economic empowerment of women and the diversification of their livelihoods.